whosaidthat-3636/Studio-Project/README.md

   background(0);}
 ```
 ## Iteration 1
+- eyes
+- torch over to appear
+- button pressed to change into white background

 ### Torch
 - fourth parameter is transparency value
 - adding transparency so when hovered over object it plays more into the "torch" effect